Price Of Minnie Van Service Also Increases At Walt Disney World

-Sunday marked a huge day for Disney Parks as ticket prices increased on both coasts, but there plenty of other things that went up in cost as well.
+Sunday marked a huge day for Disney Parks as ticket prices increased on both coasts, but there are plenty of other things that went up in cost as well.
 In California, Disneyland saw prices go up on most tickets and annual passes for those two parks.
 In Florida, Walt Disney World saw ticket prices go up across the board as well as the cost of parking, but those wanting to use the Minnie Van service are going to have to fork up a bit of extra cash as well.

 The new Minnie Van service started last year and has been expanding to different resorts all across Walt Disney World property.
 Most recently, the service started heading out from select resorts to Orlando International Airport (MCO) for departing flights, and it has proven to be quite popular too.